-Plant in the fall to give the cloves time to sprout some roots before winter sets in.
+Planting in the fall should be done early enough to give the cloves time to sprout some roots before winter sets in.
 (This clove that I planted just last week already has some nice roots growing)

 In the spring, when the shoots start to poke through, remove the mulch.
 Snap off any 'scapes', the thin curly stems that grow from the center of the clove.
 They drain energy needed to grow the new bulb.

 ~Here it is in February, going strong despite two snow storms and temperatures down to 16 degrees~

 |-here's how my garlic looks in March.
 Still a few months from harvesting-|

 The garlic is ready to harvest when the leaves turn yellowish-brown and fall over.
 Dig up the bulbs and be sure to save the largest cloves to replant the following fall.

 Dig up your bulb with a trowel and wipe off any dirt and then leave in an airy, shady spot for two weeks.
 You can braid them or tie them into bunches.
 Once the wrappers are dry and papery, and the roots dried, you can then cut the tops and roots off and store in a pantry, or just remove the roots and leave the bulbs braided, hanging in a cupboard or pantry.
 In the fall, replant some of your largest cloves.